‘Days Of Our Lives’ Spoilers: As Lani Hears Her Baby Died, News Of Another Pregnancy Rocks Salem, Fans Upset

-Viewers of the daytime drama Days of Our Lives watched in agony as Lani went into early labor this week.
+Viewers of the daytime drama Days of our Lives watched in agony as Lani went into early labor this week.

 Earlier this week, Lani was terrified of experiencing labor so soon in the pregnancy and Kayla did her best to soothe her fears.
 Valerie scrubbed in to offer additional support.
 There were complications during the c-section and Lani lost consciousness.
 Kayla begged her to stay with them and they worked quickly to remove the baby and stop the bleeding.